AdobeDocs/workfront.es-ES/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

   ![Tarjeta de tipo de registro de GenStudio en Workfront Planning](assets/genstudio-record-type-with-tag-and-tooltip-highlighted.png)
 * Los tipos de registro del espacio de trabajo de GenStudio se comparten automáticamente con todos los usuarios de GenStudio que también tienen acceso a Workfront cuando el espacio de trabajo se crea en Planning.
-* Cuando tenga permisos de administración en el espacio de trabajo de GenStudio en Planning, puede hacer lo siguiente desde Workfront Planning:
+* When you have Manage permissions to the GenStudio workspace in Planning, you can do the following from Workfront Planning:
    * Editar información de tipos de registros de GenStudio (su aspecto, configuración avanzada).
    * Compartir tipos de registros de GenStudio con otros usuarios.
 No puede quitar usuarios de GenStudio del uso compartido de tipos de registros de GenStudio.
    * Crear tipos de registros.
 Estos tipos de registros permanecen únicamente en Workfront Planning.
 No se muestran en GenStudio.
-   * Habilite los tipos de registros de GenStudio Workspace para conectarse desde otros espacios de trabajo.
+   * Enable record types from the GenStudio workspace to connect from other workspaces.
-   * Habilite los tipos de registros de GenStudio Workspace para que se agreguen a otros espacios de trabajo.
+   * Enable record types from the GenStudio workspace to be added to other workspaces.
-* Si tiene permisos de contribución en el espacio de trabajo de GenStudio en Planning, no puede modificar los tipos de registros de GenStudio desde Planning.
+* When you have Contribute permissions to the GenStudio workspace in Planning, you cannot modify the GenStudio record types from Planning.

-### Registros en GenStudio Workspace
+### Records in the GenStudio workspace

-* Todos los registros de GenStudio se comparten automáticamente con todos los usuarios de GenStudio que también tienen acceso a Workfront cuando se crea el espacio de trabajo en Planning.
+* All GenStudio records are automatically shared with all GenStudio users who also have access to Workfront when the workspace is created in Planning.
-* Al editar registros de GenStudio desde GenStudio for Performance Marketing, los cambios son visibles en el espacio de trabajo de GenStudio en todas las instancias de Workfront.
+* When you edit GenStudio records from GenStudio for Performance Marketing, the changes are visible in the GenStudio workspace in all your instances of Workfront.
 * No puede crear ni eliminar registros de activación del espacio de trabajo de GenStudio en Workfront Planning.
 * Si tiene permisos de Administración o de Contribución en el espacio de trabajo de GenStudio en Planning, puede hacer lo siguiente desde Workfront Planning:
    * Añada o elimine registros para que sean visibles en GenStudio for Performance Marketing (o se eliminen de ella).